You guys! I am so in love with this dress!! Remember when I wore it a few weeks ago? Well now it’s warm enough to forget about the jacket – yay!

 To do this, first decide how many inches of fullness you want to add to the skirt.
 This will determine how many slashes to make, and how many inches to spread these slashes.
 I decided to make 3 slashes and spread the slashes 1” each.
 This will increase the fullness of the skirt by 6 inches in total (remember, the skirt is cut on the fold!).

-Divide the waist measurement on the back skirt pattern by three (for three slashed), and draw a perpendicular line from the waist to the hem.
+Divide the waist measurement on the back skirt pattern by four, and draw three perpendicular slash lines from the waist to the hem.

 Cut the pattern along these three lines from the hemline to the waist but don’t snip it off completely at the waist.